sparrowmktplace/SDK-Documentation/docs/getting-started/quick-start.md

 ```bash
 ssdk run
 ```
-- Upon running ssdk run command you will be prompted to install a certificate on your browser for establishing https connection between your loacal app and your surveysparrow account.
+- Upon running ssdk run command you will be prompted to install a certificate on your browser for establishing https connection between your loacal app and your browser.

 ![image-5](../../assets/image5.png)
-- After you agree to install ssl certificate on your browser, the app will start running on https.
+- After you agree to install ssl certificate on your browser, the ssl certificate will be installed on your browser and the app will start running on https.

 ![image-6](../../assets/image6.png)
 - Log in to your SurveySparrow account.